|

 When using a concurrent product through

-, information is
+MASTER, information is

 at the latest possible level.
 If you use a non-concurrent product in read-only

-mode while the database is still controlled by MASTER
+mode while the database is still controlled by MASTER, information is as per the

 last "Permanent Update" before the process connected to the